Department of Electrical Engineering

 Seminars & Events

-Congratulations to Prof. Madhav Desai and his team who have developed the first Indian 32-bit processor.
+Congratulations to Prof. Madhav Desai and his team who have developed the first completely Indian general purpose 32-bit processor.
+The design tools used were also completely developed at IIT Bombay

 © Department of Electrical Engineering